kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 But because she doesn't know what's at stake.
 How carelessly she could unravel all this carefully-crafted tragedy.

+I live in fear.

-I live afraid-I live afraid of the moment before consummate disaster—
+I live afraid of the moment before consummate disaster—

-—when my puppet turns to face the puppet master.
+when my puppet turns to face the puppet master.

 ---